 The flat is on the 2nd floor of the courtyard building on Rue Greneta.
 The result of this is a virtually silent space, free from the street noise of surrounding Paris.
-This 68 square metre flat is organized to have 2 separate sleeping areas, making it a 2 bedroom as needed.
+This 68 square metre flat is organized to have 2 separate sleeping areas, making it a 2 bedroom.

-Upon entering, the guest enters into an entry lounge, containing a sofa-bed with a thick double mattress and a wall of cupboards for storing clothing and luggage.
+Upon entering, the guest enters into an entry lounge, containing a two single beds and a wall of cupboards for storing clothing and luggage.
 We can add a third single bed (fold out) to this room.

 Back in the main level of the apartment, a step down from the dining area takes you to the kitchen.
 It is fully equipped with large refrigerator, 4 burner induction range and oven, clothes washer, dishwasher, microwave, electric kettle, coffee pot, and more amenities.

 The corridor, accessed by a step down from the dining area, leads first to a large bathroom with double sink vanity, toilet, and bathtub, and then to the main bedroom.

 The bedroom contains a queen size (160 cm wide) bed and a chest of drawers, and two bedside tables with lamps for those lazy mornings in bed with the papers and a cup of coffee.